-- 1. Review and reassess the Charter's adequacy as conditions dictate, but a least annually. - 2.
-Review the organization's annual audited financial statements and at the Committee's discretion, any reports or other financial information submitted to any governmental body, or the public, including any certification, report, opinion, or review rendered by the outside auditors. - 3.
-Review the regular Management Letter prepared by the outside auditors and management's response. - 4.
-Review related party transactions for potential conflicts of interests. - 5.
-Review the financial statements with financial management and the outside auditors prior to the filing of the Company's Form 10-K and prior to filing the Company's Form 10-Qs to the extent considered necessary by the Committee and Board.
-These reviews should include a discussion of the outside auditor's judgment of the quality of the Company's accounting and any uncorrected misstatements as a result of the auditor's quarterly review. - 6.
-Maintain written minutes of its meetings, which minutes will be filed with the minutes of the meetings of the Board.
-The Committee will also record its summaries of recommendations to the Board in written form that will be incorporated as part of the minutes of the Board meeting at which those recommendations are presented.
+2. Review the organization's annual audited financial statements and, at the Committee's discretion, any reports or other financial information submitted to any governmental body, or the public, including any certification, report, opinion, or review rendered by the outside auditors.

+3. Review the regular Management Letter prepared by the outside auditors and management's response.

+4. Review related party transactions for potential conflicts of interests.

+5. Review the financial statements with financial management and the outside auditors prior to the filing of the Company's Form 10-K and prior to filing the Company's Form 10-Qs to the extent considered necessary by the Committee and Board.
+These reviews should include a discussion of the outside auditor's judgment of the quality of the Company's accounting and any uncorrected misstatements that were noted as a result of the auditor's quarterly review.